-This copy of the 2009 MODU Code, as amended, has been developed from official IMO documents with the expressed written permission of the International Maritime Organization (IMO).
+This copy of the 1989 MODU Code, as amended, has been developed from official IMO documents with the expressed written permission of the International Maritime Organization (IMO).
 If any inconsistency is noted, the official IMO text(s) of the incorporated resolutions take precedence.
-The OCSNCOE is responsible for the contents of this document and any related questions may be directed to OCSNCOE@uscg.mil.
+The OCSNCOE is responsible for the contents of this document and any related questions may be directed to <a href="https://ocsncoemark.com/ocsn